 The medical equipment was handed over to the Indian Red Cross Society by French Ambassador to India Emmanuel Lenain at the Palam Air Force Station after the assistance material was flown here on board a French Air Force aircraft.

 “Delighted to hand over COVID-19 medical equipment from France to Shri RK Jain, Secy General @IndianRedCross,” Lenain tweeted along with pictures of the handover.

 “France earlier granted 200 million euros in financial aid to India through @AFD_en (French development agency).
 With @IFCCI1 CSR committee, French companies, too, have contributed to relief efforts in India,” he said.

-President Emmanuel Macron had recently announced the donation of medical equipment to India, as well as provision of technical expertise, according to a statement by the French embassy.
+President Emmanuel Macron had recently announced the donation of medical equipment to India, as well as the provision of technical expertise, according to a statement by the French embassy.

 As part of this medical assistance package, France is donating to India 50 Osiris-3 ventilators and 70 Yuwell 830 ventilators with BiPAP mode, it had said.

-Osiris ventilators are particularly useful for emergency transport, intra-hospital transfer and recovery.
+Osiris ventilators are particularly useful for emergency transport, intra-hospital transfer, and recovery.
 They have different ventilation modes, including non-invasive ventilation, it said.